It is named after its horseshoe-shaped island. It lies about half a mile to the west of Sandhurst.

 The main access by car into the site is from Mill Lane.
 There are 2 small car parks, one of which serves the watersports centre.
 The postcode is GU47 8JW.

 Limited disabled access (such as for wheelchairs) is available from the car park.

 There are pedestrian accesses from Mill Lane, Lower Sandhurst Road and the riverside path.
 Cycling is permitted on the riverside path, and horse riding on the permitted bridleway.

-Information on the new country park can be found on our Horseshoe Lake Country Park webpage.
+Information on new enhancements can be found on our Horseshoe Lake enhancements webpage.